 The Fundraising and Grants Committee raises funds to support projects approved by the Board of Directors.
 The Committee applies for grants from governments and private foundations and solicits support from corporate and individual donors.

 Jim is the Resident Naturalist and Land Steward at Turtle Springs Farm in SW Sheboygan County where he and his wife, Patricia “Patti” Baker Ellis, along with a community of family and friends, are creating a wild life habitat and natural area on 40 acres that was once an active farm.
-He is also a Teacher Naturalist at Riveredge Nature Center and a Wisconsin Master Naturalist involved in various land stewardship activities, including being a trail steward and managing invasive plants for the Friends of the Cedarburg Bog.
-Jim is a Licensed Clinical Social Worker with an office in Saukville where he and Patti maintain a part-time psychotherapy practice.
-He is also a Disaster Mental Health volunteer for the American Red Cross.
-Since ending full-time practice as a mental health professional, Jim has turned his attention to expanding his knowledge of the natural world.
-He has a passion for helping folks develop a closer relationship with, and an appreciation for, our inter-connectedness with nature.
+He is also a Teacher Naturalist at Riveredge Nature Center and a Wisconsin Master Naturalist.
+Jim joined the Friends of the Cedarburg Bog in 2014 as a trail steward at Watt’s Lake.
+In the same year, he was elected to the Board of Directors and, since has served as Stewardship Chair, Vice President and, most recently President.
+Having retired from his psychotherapy practice as a clinical social worker, Jim has turned his attention to expanding his knowledge and understanding of the natural world.
+He has a passion for helping folks develop a closer relationship with nature and to appreciate the interconnectedness of all living things.
 Jim, Patti, and their two dogs enjoy hiking, skiing, snowshoeing, and working in the prairies and woods at Turtle Springs Farm.

 Attorney Dennis H. Milbrath received an undergraduate degree in economics from the University of Wisconsin-Milwaukee in 1972.
 He graduated from New England Law-Boston in 1979 and was licensed in Idaho that same year.
 He joined Levy & Levy S.C. in 1989 and practices in the areas of family law and related matters.
 He is also trained as a mediator and practices mediation in both family and other civil matters.
 Prior to shifting his practice to an emphasis in family law, Attorney Milbrath handled a wide range of both civil and criminal matters and has successfully represented individuals and corporations in jury trials, criminal investigations, federal audit, and grand jury proceedings.
 Attorney Milbrath is a member of many professional organizations including: State Bar of Wisconsin; Ozaukee Bar Association (Past President); American Academy of Matrimonial Lawyers (Fellow); Divorce Cooperation Institute, Inc. (Past Chair and Current Vice Chair); Wisconsin Association of Mediators; and Society of Family Lawyers.